Spring is just around the corner, and if your kids are like mine they'll soon be venturing out into the garden again.

 We have a teeny garden for the 5 of us, around 15 x 30 ft, so we are real fans of quality over quantity - toys have to earn their place!

-With my eldest about to go into the teen years we've gone through quite a few garden toys in our time, but there are a handful that have been hits for all three kids.
+With my eldest in the teen years we've gone through quite a few garden toys in our time, but there are a handful that have been hits for all three kids.

 Here are our favourites for having fun outside; they have all been tried and tested by my three children and their visitors.